OpenNLPLab/TransnormerLLM/README.md

 # Inference and Deployment

 The model weights, source code, and configuration needed for inference have been released on Hugging Face.
-Download links can be found in the table at the beginning of this document.
-Below, we demonstrate various inference methods using TransNormerLLM-7B-Chat as an example.
+Download links can be found in the [table](#released-weights).
+Below, we demonstrate various inference methods using TransNormerLLM-1B as an example.
 The program will automatically download the required resources from Hugging Face.

 ## Dependency Installation